15 Landmarks in Palm Springs, California, to Visit

 There are also an array of landmarks in Palm Springs, California, from natural attractions like the Coachella Valley Preserve to museums, such as the Palm Springs Air Museum.
 So if you're planning a trip, keep reading for 15 of the best landmarks that have to be on your Palm Springs itinerary!

-Are you on your way to Palm Springs last-minute?
+Heading to Palm Springs and planning last-minute?

 ☂️ Top tours and experiences in Palm Springs